Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: System and Principle

-\T{\I{System and Principle}} -- Pentacene-doped $\I{p}$-terphenyl single crystals from sub-$\mu$m to multiple $\I{cm}$-sizes (\zfr{mfig1}B) were grown using the Bridgman-Stockbarger technique~\cite{Stockbarger-rsI-36,bridgman1964certain} following a three-week zone refining process to purify the host material.
-Measurements here were conducted on a crystal with ${\sim}$0.1\% doping (\zfr{mfig1}B), focusing on a ${\sim}5700 \mu$m$^3$ spatial volume hosting ${\sim}10^{11}$ molecules.
-Each pentacene molecule substitutes for one adjacent host counterpart, resulting in two inequivalent sites within the host lattice (at RT).
-The molecular coordinate axes are depicted in \zfr{mfig1}A where $\xhat$ denotes the molecular long-axis (\zfr{mfig1}A); with $\yhat$ and $\zhat$ transverse to it, the latter being out-of-plane.
+$\I{cm}$-size PDP single crystals (\zfr{mfig1}B) were grown using the Bridgman-Stockbarger technique~\cite{Stockbarger-rsI-36,bridgman1964certain}.
+Measurements were conducted on a ${\sim}$0.1\% doped crystal (\zfr{mfig1}B), focusing on a ${\sim}5700 \mu$m$^3$ spatial volume hosting ${\sim}10^{11}$ molecules.
+Molecular coordinate axes are depicted in \zfr{mfig1}A, where $\xhat$ denotes the molecular long-axis (\zfr{mfig1}A); with $\yhat$ and $\zhat$ transverse to it, the latter being out-of-plane.

-\zfr{mfig1}C illustrates the energy level structure of the $\pi$-electron, consisting of a singlet ground state $\vert S_0\rangle$, an excited singlet $\vert S_1\rangle$ of lifetime ${\app}$22 ns~\cite{koehl11}, separated by a ${\app}$2 eV gap and a metastable triplet state $\vert T_1\rangle$, with sublevels labelled $\ket{T_{x,y,z}}$.
-Optical excitation at 532 nm leads to fluorescence emission, and phonon-mediated ISC with high quantum efficiency ${\app}62.5\%$~\cite{Takeda02} into an excited triplet state $\ket{T_2}$ (not shown for simplicity).
-The $\ket{T_2}$ electrons then rapidly undergo internal conversion (IC) into the $\ket{T_1}$ triplet state via spin-conserving non-radiative mechanisms~\cite{Oxborrow12}. \zfr{mfig1}D displays the RT photoluminescence (PL) spectrum under a 600nm long-pass filter; unlike cryogenic measurements~\cite{Patterson84}, the zero-phonon line is not visible and PL spectrum is dominated by phonon sidebands.
-The photoexcited triplet spin Hamiltonian is described by ${\cal H}_{\R{sys}}{=}D\left(S_{z}^{2}-\frac{2}{3}\right)+E(S_{x}^{2}-S_{y}^{2})$, where $\boldsymbol{S}$ is a spin-1 Pauli operator, and $D {\approx}1392$ MHz and $E{\approx}-53$ MHz are the zero-field splitting parameters~\cite{Yang00}.
+\zfr{mfig1}C illustrates the $\pi$-electron energy level structure, consisting of a ground singlet state $\vert S_0\rangle$ and excited singlet $\vert S_1\rangle$ of lifetime ${\app}$22 ns~\cite{kohler1999magnetic}, separated by a ${\app}$2 eV gap and a metastable triplet state $\vert T_1\rangle$, with sublevels labelled $\ket{T_{x,y,z}}$.
+Optical excitation at 532 nm leads to fluorescence emission, and phonon-mediated ISC into an excited triplet state $\ket{T_2}$ (not shown for simplicity) with high quantum efficiency ${\app}62.5\%$~\cite{Takeda02} .
+The $\ket{T_2}$ electrons rapidly undergo internal conversion (IC) into the $\ket{T_1}$ triplet state via spin-conserving, non-radiative mechanisms~\cite{Oxborrow12}. \zfr{mfig1}D displays the RT photoluminescence (PL) spectrum under a 600nm long-pass filter; unlike cryogenic measurements~\cite{Patterson84}, the zero-phonon line is not visible and phonon sidebands dominate the PL spectrum.
+The photoexcited triplet spin Hamiltonian is described by ${\cal H}_{\R{sys}}{=}D\left(S_{z}^{2}-\frac{2}{3}\right)+E(S_{x}^{2}-S_{y}^{2})$, where $\boldsymbol{S}$ is a spin-1 Pauli operator, and $D {\approx}1392$ MHz and $E{\approx}-53$ MHz are the zero-field (ZF) splitting parameters~\cite{Yang00}.